jule64/TripleDraw/README.md

 The `--plot` option displays a chart of the simulation once the simulation completes.
 I works by taking snapshots of the simulation at various stages of the computation and renders these values in a time series chart.

-A typical simulation chart will show worker level simulation in black while the consolidated results of those simulations are shown in red.
-The final simulation result is the last data point on the red line and is displayed in red too.
+A typical simulation chart will show the workers simulations plotted in black while the consolidated results of those simulations are shown in red.
+The final simulation result is the last data point on the red line and is displayed on the chart as a number.

-Charts are interesting to see how the simulation converges to its final result.
+Charts are nice way to visualize how the simulation converges to its final result.

 **Odds of drawing to 9 Low after 3 draws**